186th Air Refueling Wing: Tactical reconnaissance

 On 15 October 1962, the Mississippi Air National Guard 153d Tactical Reconnaissance Squadron and its support elements expanded to form a group, and the 186th Tactical Reconnaissance Group was activated.
 The 153d becoming the group's flying squadron.
 Other units assigned to the group were the 186th Material Squadron, 186th Combat Support Squadron, and the 186th USAF Dispensary.
 Initially equipped with Republic RF-84F Thunderflash tactical reconnaissance aircraft, the group trained in normal peacetime operations.

-In 1970 Tactical Air Command retired the group's Thunderstreakss and they were replaced by the McDonnell RF-101C Voodoo.
+In 1970 Tactical Air Command retired the group's Thunderstreaks and they were replaced by the McDonnell RF-101C Voodoo.
 In 1979 the Voodoos were again replaced by McDonnell RF-4C Phantom IIs.
 In 1990 during the Gulf Crisis, several aircraft and support personnel were activated and deployed to Doha International Airport, Qatar, where they became part of the 35th Tactical Fighter Wing (Provisional) during Operation Desert Shield and Desert Storm.

 Air refueling

 In 1992 the squadron's 186th Tactical Reconnaissance Group was realigned to an air refueling unit and its RF-4Cs were retired.
 The squadron was equipped with Boeing KC-135 Stratotankers.
 The group has seen worldwide duty with the KC-135, supporting Operation Display Determination, Operation Provide Relief, Operation Restore Hope, Operation Support Justice, Operation Deny Flight, Operation Northern Watch, Operation Noble Eagle, Operation Enduring Freedom and Operation Iraqi Freedom.

 The wing's additional mission recalls its roots as a reconnaissance unit.
 Its RC-26 supports law enforcement agencies in their counterdrug efforts and also deploys overseas for imagery collection for combatant commanders.
 The C-26 program has worked directly with law enforcement agencies since 1996 providing National Guard support to battle illegal narcotics and illicit drugs.
 Overseas deployments have supported Department of Defense and United States Southern Command objectives in South America.
 The C-26 is manned full-time and the program is managed through the Mississippi National Guard Counterdrug Coordinator's office.

 In September 2008 the Air Force and Air National Guard officials agreed to establish a temporary mission qualification training detachment within the wing called "Project Liberty" for the Beechcraft MC-12 Liberty aircraft at Key Field to bolster the Department of Defense's intelligence gathering capability in Operation Iraqi Freedom and Operation Enduring Freedom.
 On 29 April 2009, the first MC-12W arrived at Key Field.
 This mission, designated Project Liberty, will train approximately 1,000 students over a two-year period.
 All crewmembers, two pilots, a sensor operator and a signals intelligence specialist trained at Key Field.

 In 2011, the 186th began converting to the C-27J Spartan in preparation to become the formal training unit for all C-27 crew training.
 However, cuts in Department of Defense spending eliminated the C-27J from the active inventory and in 2013, the wing returned to flying the Boeing KC-135 Stratotanker.

-During the COVID-19 Pandemic, the Wing provided staff to assist with Covid-19 testing and, later, vaccinations.
+During the COVID-19 pandemic, the Wing provided staff to assist with Covid-19 testing and, later, vaccinations.